httpwg/http-extensions/CONTRIBUTING.md

 * **Design** issues require discussion and consensus in the Working Group.
 This discussion can happen both in the issue and on the [Working Group mailing list](https://lists.w3.org/Archives/Public/ietf-http-wg/), as outlined below.

-* **Editorial** issues can be closed by the editor(s) without consensus or notification.
+* **Editorial** issues can be dealt with by the editor(s) without consensus or notification.
 Typically, any discussion will take place on the issue itself.

 Consensus for the resolution of a design issue can be established in a few different ways: